Support & strategies to address the “mind-body-behavior” connection ...

 How can I access online information related to behavioral health?

-Our online Fact Sheet Library contains numerous informational handouts and worksheets related to behavioral health topics.
+Our online Fact Sheet Library contains numerous fact sheets and worksheets related to behavioral health topics.
 They are available to any member of the Cornell community, whether or not you are seeing a BHC at this time.
 Visit the Fact Sheet Library and search for the category “Behavior change & worksheets” to view the full list of topics, including: anxiety, depression, habit change, mood, tobacco cessation, sexual health functioning, and exploring change.”